Updated: Sep 13

-Extract from 'I am your Mirror' photography book ...
+Extract from 'I am your Mirror' photography book by Loredana Denicola

-I remember he sent me few emails before taking part in the projects.
-He was a bit undecided, one day he wanted to take part and another day he didn’t want to take part, so it was a bit difficult to deal with him.
+I remember he sent me few emails before deciding to partecipate in the projects.
+He was a bit undecided; one day he wanted to take part and another day he didn’t, so it was a bit challenging to deal with him.

-These strangers, would be free to choose a time and place to be photographed.
+My idea was to photograph myself and twelve strangers that I would find through the Internet.
+These strangers, unpaid, would be free to choose a time and place to be photographed.
 They could express themselves as they wished, and could be anonymous, or not.
-I asked the strangers to look at the camera as if a mirror.
+I asked the strangers to look at the camera as if it were a mirror.

 I received his email, on Thursday.